tensorflow/tfx/tfx/CONTRIBUTING.md

 # Contributing Guidelines

 ## Running Unit Tests
 We recommend using virtualenv and Python 3.5 and above for development.
-After installing 'test' extra dependency, you can invoke all python unit tests:
+You can invoke all python unit tests:

 ```
-# From root directory after git checkout
-pip install -e .[tfx]
-python -m unittest discover -s tfx -p '*test.py'
+python setup.py test
 ```